|| Posts by

 This paper explores, through an elaborately conceptualized and documented composition test process, via the analysis of the resulting stereo and spatial compositions, and through the evaluation of focus group feedback from comparative listening sessions, how various spatial environments can shape compositional design.
 The paper discusses the consequences of using immersive technologies in the earliest phases of music production and recommends best practices to impactfully express spatial-musical concepts.
 It concludes with the analysis of the advantages and drawbacks of using space as a compositional element and proposes approaches to consider in the future practice of spatial music composition.

-[Read the full paper here]
+[Read the paper preprint here]

 Published: November, 2024

-Last revised: April, 2025
+Last revised: September, 2025

 [TL;DR – additional notes]